heloineto/blip-extension-template/README.md

 ### Step 2: Run inside the Blip platform

-To do that, you need to login into your Blip account and go to a bot that you want to test the extension in.
+To do that, you need to log in into your Blip account and go to a bot that you want to test the extension in.

 After that, follow this step-by-step guide:

-1. Go to the configuration button (the cog icon on the top right of the screen, bellow the profile image).
+1. Go to the configuration button (the cog icon on the top right of the screen, below the profile image).
 1. Once there, go to the advanced settings (scroll down until you see "Click here for advanced settings").
 1. Click "Continue" when the warning modal pops up.
 1. On the advanced configurations list, find the item with the Key "Plugins" and Domain "postmaster@portal.blip.ai" (or create one if it doesn't exist)